mitchallen/richmond-web-controller/README.md

 In some browsers, like Chrome, you can also see the raw JSON returned by browsing to: http://localhost:3030/api/mytest

-The demo controller lets you get an individual document using the record __id__ like this (substitute for a record from your database):
+This controller lets you get an individual document using the record __id__ like this (substitute for a record from your database):

     $ curl -X GET -H "Accept: applications/json" http://localhost:3030/api/mytest/54ce6eca470103ca057b0097